sivahuang77/citrux-cli/docs/quota-and-pricing.md

 ## Paid tier: Higher limits for a fixed cost

-If you use up your initial number of requests, you can continue to benefit from Gemini CLI by upgrading to one of the following subscriptions:
+If you use up your initial number of requests, you can continue to benefit from Citrux CLI by upgrading to one of the following subscriptions:

 - [Google AI Pro and AI Ultra](https://gemini.google/subscriptions/).
 This is recommended for individual developers.
 Quotas and pricing are based on a fixed